New York Police and Firefighter Compensation Law

 by Michael Rose

 The New York personal injury lawyers at Hach & Rose, LLP have been helping injured firefighters and police officers for decades.
 We have recovered millions in settlements and verdicts on behalf of injured workers.
-You can have full confidence that we have the skills, knowledge, and resources needed to handle your firefighter or police officer injury claim.
+You can be confident that we have the skills, knowledge, and resources to handle your firefighter or police officer injury claim.
 If you have been injured while in the line of duty, we’re ready to do everything we can to help you get your life back on track.
 Call (212) 779-0057 today to schedule a free initial consultation so we can review the details of your case and explain your legal options.

 What is General Municipal Law § 205-e?

-In 1996, General Obligations Law § 11-106 was enacted, giving firefighters a cause of action in negligence for line-of-duty injuries, except against municipal employers and coworkers.
+In 1996, General Obligations Law § 11-106 was enacted.
+It gives firefighters a cause of action in negligence for line-of-duty injuries, except against municipal employers and coworkers.
 Therefore, since then, firefighters have had two possible avenues for recovering compensation from negligent parties.
 If the violation of a statute, rule, or ordinance caused injury to a firefighter, a firefighter may sue under GML § 205-a.
 And if someone’s negligence caused the injuries, regardless of if there was a statutory violation, the firefighter may bring a cause of action in negligence against anyone but their employer or fellow worker.

 In 1989, New York City enacted General Municipal Law § 205-e, which gave the same right to sue to police officers.
 GML § 205-e is a plaintiff-friendly statute intended to afford police officers a greater chance of recovering compensation through a civil action after they have been injured in the line of duty.
-Under GML §205-E, New York police officers injured in the line of duty may sue any other party for damages, including their employer and coworkers who violated a law, and through this action, directly or indirectly caused the officer’s injuries.
+Under GML §205-E, New York police officers injured in the line of duty may sue any other party for damages, including their employer and coworkers who violated a law and, through this action, directly or indirectly caused the officer’s injuries.

 In Which Situations Can I Sue?